MattColu/Comp-Int/lab3/README.md

 # Computational Intelligence

-## Lab3: Nim part 1
+## Lab3: Nim

 by Francesco Carlucci (@Francesco-Carlucci) and Matteo Colucci (@MattColu)

-This is a stub, it will be updated soon™
+This is still a stub, it will be updated soon™
 (to whoever is reviewing this, I'm sorry!!)